haiderwaseem1/Deep-Learning/README.md

 # Deep-Learning
-All the Deep learning projects that I have worked on
+Deep learning projects that I have worked on